3/3/2030

 Writing?
 That was always something for later, and with each passing day, that later felt more distant than ever.

-'But what if he had pursued writing back then?'
-Juho wondered, eyes fixed on the ceiling.
-Maybe somewhere in another timeline, things would’ve turned out differently.
+'...What if he had pursued writing back then?' he wondered, his eyes fixed on the ceiling.
+Perhaps, in another timeline, things would have turned out differently.

-He kept staring at the ceiling for a moment longer before finally closing his eyes, pushing the thought aside.
-He reminded himself not to dwell on it too much.
+He kept staring at the ceiling for a moment longer before finally closing his eyes, pushing the thought aside, and reminded himself not to dwell on it too much.

 "Good grief..." he muttered, shaking his head as he imagined the damage on his phone right now.
 "Just what's going on?"